 There is no surgery involved in getting an insulin pump and it is not permanent.
 The infusion set that attaches to your body is plastic and it contains a small, flexible plastic cannula that is placed under the skin and changed every 2-3 days.

-Many insulin dependent people with Type 2 diabetes use an insulin pump and have great success.
+Many insulin dependent people with diabetes use an insulin pump and have great success.
 Insulin pump therapy is not a last resort, but simply a different and, for many, a more effective way to deliver insulin.
 An insulin pump is a great tool to help you better manage your diabetes.
 Along with the education and customer support Medtronic offers, you can live a healthier and fulfilling life on insulin pump therapy.

 When you use an insulin pump you have a dramatic reduction in injections – from 3 to 4 injections per day with multiple daily injections to only 1 injection when inserting an infusion set every 3 days with a pump.

 Insulin pumps can be easily worn on or under your clothes very securely.
 There are a variety of cases and clips available to wear with your pump.
 The pump can also be disconnected from your body for up to an hour for activities like swimming, showering, exercise and other activities you enjoy, so it won’t stop you from living your life.

 CGM therapy today does not completely replace fingerstick testing.
 Since sensor readings are taken from your interstitial fluid (fluid surrounding the cells in your tissue) and not your blood, you still need to test using a BG meter.
 This is required to calibrate the sensor throughout the day, to make sure the glucose sensor maintains accuracy over time and always when deciding whether or not to make a treatment decision.